NovikovRoman/clar/docs/user_repository.md

 // SaveMultiple saves multiple entries to the database.
 Adds new, updates existing entities.
 // Entities must be of the same type.
 // [!]
 Use with caution.
+// - for new entries, does not return an ID.
+// - be sure to specify primaryKey (pkey) if present.
+// Example: ID int64 `db:"id" pkey:"true"`
-For new entries, does not return an ID. func (r *userRepository) SaveMultiple(ctx context.Context, user ...*entity.User) error {
+func (r *userRepository) SaveMultiple(ctx context.Context, user ...*entity.User) error {
 	items := make([]entity.SimpleBaseEntity, len(user))
 	for i, item := range user {